gdsec-test/dcu-validator/README.md

 This project provides a mechanism to periodically validate DCU abuse complaints.
 Complaints that are determined to be false positives are closed.

 The project is broken into two major components.
-A REST server and a gRPC scheduling service.
+A REST server and a gRPC scheduling and validation service.

 ## Cloning
 To clone the repository via SSH perform the following